Iniciaste sesión como:

 Keyword: the unobstructed path (muge no ichido)

-The story of the Bodhisattva Dharmakara, known in Japanese as Hozo Bosatsu, is that he made Forty-eight Vows before his spiritual preceptor, the Buddha Lokeshvararaja, that he would establish a Pure Land embodying the best qualities of all other pure lands throughout the Universe.
+The story of the Bodhisattva Dharmakara, known in Japanese as Hōzō Bosatsu, is that he made Forty-eight Vows before his teacher, the Buddha Lokeshvararaja, that he would establish a Pure Land embodying the best qualities of all other pure lands throughout the universe.
+In this way Dharmakara selects the best qualities from every Buddhist path and teaching in order to craft an easy, inclusive and accessible path for all beings to realize awakening.

-The Pure Land is the realization of the Buddha's original promise of awakening.
-Those who have been aware of the Buddha's light and have entrusted themselves to awakening through the nembutsu will have a fuller life and, at the end of their lives, will be reborn in the Pure Land.
-But the Pure Land is not a paradise, it is not a "Heaven" or a physical place, but it is the awakening, the Enlightenment.
+The Pure Land is the realization of the Buddha's original promise to awake and bring all sentient beings to the same awakening.
+Those who have been aware of the Buddha's light and have entrusted themselves to the path through the nembutsu live a fuller life and, at the end of their lives, will be born in the Pure Land.
+But the Pure Land is not a paradise, it is not a "Heaven" or a physical place, but it is awakening itself.

-Amida is the result of the original promise, is the light and compassion of the same awakening that shine and permeate all beings and phenomena throughout the universe.
-Amida is not a physical and conditioned being, but is the manifestation of awakening, which we can all access.
+Amida is the result of the original promise, it is the light and compassion of the same awakening that shines and permeates all beings and phenomena throughout the universe.
+Amida is not a physical and conditioned being, but is the manifestation of awakening, which we can all connect with.

-The Buddha wishes us a fulfilled life, one in which we are not burdened with guilt and anguish for the things of the past, nor one in which we are burdened with anxiety for a time to come.
-The Buddha wishes us to be free from fears, guilt, foolishness, knowing that in this life we will always be enveloped by dissatisfaction.
-The Buddha wishes us a peaceful heart/mind that is not a victim of the sufferings that come from wanting to control that which has no control.
+The Buddha wishes us to awaken, to see things as they are, as opposed to how we would like them to be, because not understanding or accepting how things work is the root of all human suffering.
+Awakening leads to a more fulfilling life, one in which we are not burdened with guilt and anguish for the things of the past, nor one in which we are burdened with anxiety about the future.
+The Buddha wishes us to be free from fears, guilt, foolishness, knowing that in this life we will always be engulfed by some degree of dissatisfaction.
+The Buddha wishes for a peaceful heart/mind to blossom within us.
+A heart that is not swayed by the sufferings that come from wanting to control that which cannot be controlled.

-The Name, 'Namo-Amida-Butsu' is vitally important in Jodo Shinshu teaching for two reasons: 1) The Name is easy for ordinary people to hear, believe and recite, while other practices such as the six paramitas or meditative nembutsu are limited to persons of high intelligence; 2) The Name is excellent in value, for it was accomplished by Amida's sincere vow and Practice; therefore, it embodies within itself His absolute good and virtue.
+The Name, 'Namo-Amida-Butsu' is vitally important in the Jōdo Shinshū teaching for two reasons: 1) The Name is easy for ordinary people to hear, accept and recite, while other practices such as the six paramitas or the meditative nembutsu are limited to persons of high abilities; 2) The Name is excellent in virtue, for it expresses that the vows of Dharmakara are already fulfilled.
+The very name Amida Buddha bears witness to the fact that Dharmakara has already become Amida (i.e. the Bodhisattva has fulfilled his vows and therefore already become Buddha).
+In this way the Name embodies all the merits and qualities of awakening, which are freely shared with all beings.

 Usamos cookies para analizar el tráfico del sitio web y optimizar tu experiencia en el sitio.
 Al aceptar nuestro uso de cookies, tus datos se agruparán con los datos de todos los demás usuarios.